eb613819/ITS-5900-Cloud-Lab-Notebook/deliverable-03/deliverable-03B/README.md

 ```
 - `-l` lists the fingerprints of all loaded keys

-If successful, you should see your key fingerprint displayed.
+If successful, you should see the key's fingerprint displayed.

 ### Start SSH Agent Automatically on Login
 So that we do not have to manually start the SSH agent on every login, we can append the commands to `.bashrc`: